 – I organised the ACSAM (A Conservation Strategy for the amphibians of Madagascar) Initiative and meetings, which took place in Antananarivo

 (2006) and in Ranomafana

 (2014).
 From these meetings, to which participated more than 100 experts for Madagascar and elsewhere, took origin two action plans, named “Sahonagasy Action Plan

 ” and “Sahonagasy Action Plan Vaovao

-” ( = New Action Plan), a specific monographic volume published by the MRSN, and three versions of a popular booklet, entitled “Threatened amphibians of Madagascar
+” ( = New Action Plan), a specific monographic volume published by the MRSN, and four versions of a popular booklet, entitled “Threatened amphibians of Madagascar

 Chytrid monitoring – Since many years we developed a National Monitoring Program to control the possible presence and diffusion of the chytrid fungus.
 This is especially true after that we found signs of positivity on frogs found in the remote Makay Massif.
 Research on this subject go on, with the plan to isolate and identify the Madagascar Bd strain.

 – The invasive Asian common toad Duttaphrynus melanostictus